naezeroth/apurva-shukla.me/content/blog/current-state-privacy/index.md

 It's 2020.
 The year so far has been nothing short of a global collapse of order, yet frighteningly the realities we're facing begin and end with ourselves.

-Looking back over the past decade, it's easy to see that there's somehow there was a shift.
-It was as if the rug was pulled from under us, the cute videos of cats on Youtube replaced by polarised political commentary, world leaders people our we could look up to as role-models, to vitriol spreading bigots who we'd never associate with admiration, and family and friends around us increasingly alone, depressed, and misplaced with our own individual realities.
+Looking back over the past decade, it's easy to see that somehow there was a shift.
+It was as if the rug was pulled out from under us, the cute videos of cats on Youtube replaced by polarised political commentary, world leaders went from people we could look up to as role-models, to vitriol spreading bigots who we'd never associate with admiration, and family and friends around us went from connected, to disconnected - becoming increasingly alone, depressed, and misplaced with their own individual realities.

 ## How the hell did we get here?